ctrlVnt/AddressKeeper/README.md

 # 📱 movesync

-_Keep track of every website and app where you've submitted your personal contact details — so you never forget to update them again._
+Keep track of every website and app where you've submitted your personal contact details, so you never forget to update them again.

+The name is not definitive, important things to do:
+- [ ] find a new name
+- [ ] create a logo

 ---